Back

 sellers.json file on SmartHub - example

-With the sellers.json, advertisers and DSPs will be able to identify lengthy supply chains and avoid them.
+Advertisers and DSPs can identify lengthy digital advertising supply chains and avoid them.
 The more resellers are on a supply path, the more costly it would be to buy the end seller’s (publisher) inventory.
 Besides, every buyer hopes to get the best value for their budget, so it becomes important to examine the sellers.json to identify more efficient supply chains.

 Transparency

-The multiplicity of actors in the supply side of programmatic advertising led to complexities and a lack of clarity on who the real ad tech supply-side partners are.
-Sellers.json alongside ads.txt was initiated to provide some clarity and transparency on the parties involved in selling an inventory.
-With sellers.json, advertisers can now clearly identify selling partners and gain a better understanding of the entire ad buying process.
+The multiplicity of actors on the supply side of programmatic advertising led to complexities and a lack of clarity on who the real ad tech supply-side partners are.
+Sellers.json alongside ads.txt was initiated to provide some clarity and amplify ad tech transparency measures on the parties involved in selling an inventory.
+With sellers.json, advertisers can clearly identify selling partners and gain a better understanding of the entire ad-buying process.

-Publishers also benefit from sellers.json because it allows them to receive their entire income by identifying inventory selling partners who have a smaller and more efficient supply chain.
-If the supply chain is extensive and includes a lot of needless intermediaries, the publisher will lose a significant portion of inventory revenue to these many supplier partners.
+Publishers also benefit from sellers.json because it allows them to receive their entire income by identifying inventory-selling partners who have a smaller and more efficient digital advertising supply chain.
+If the supply chain is extensive and includes a lot of needless intermediaries, the publisher will lose a significant portion of inventory revenue to these partners.

-In order to set up Sellers.json, you need to select the company in the ‘Companies’ section.
-Pay attention to the Domain column.
-Note that some companies do not have domains:
+In order to set up Sellers.json, you need to select the company in the Companies section.
+Pay attention to the Domain column (but note that some companies don’t have domains):

 Add company domain on SmartHub